-- 4. The Student Code of Conduct gives our definition of misconduct.
+- 6. The Student Code of Conduct gives definitions of misconduct.
 It includes:

 - a.
 Physical misconduct

 - b.
 Sexual misconduct

 - c.
 Offensive or abusive behaviour

 - d.
 Damage to property

 - e.
 Unauthorised taking or use of property

 - f.
 Causing a health and safety concern

 - g.
 Operational obstruction

 - h.
-Reputational damage

-- 5. The above list is not exhaustive.
-When we consider allegations relating to your behaviour, we will take into account the context in which the alleged behaviour occurred in deciding whether to take action.
-We may consider allegations of student misconduct under another procedure such as Fitness to Train where appropriate.

-- 6. We are not the police.
+Reputational damage - 7.
+The above list is not exhaustive.
+When we consider allegations relating to a student's behaviour, we will take into account the context in which the alleged behaviour occurred in deciding whether to take action.
+We may consider allegations of student misconduct under another procedure such as Fitness to Train where appropriate. - 8.
+We are not the police.
 Where an allegation relates to potentially criminal conduct by a student we will decide how to proceed.
-This may include:

-- a.
-With the consent of the person making the allegation, referring the matter to the police.

-- b.
-Pausing consideration of the allegations while the police undertake an investigation.
+This may include: - a.
+With the consent of the person making the allegation, referring the matter to the police. - b.
+Pausing consideration of the allegations while the police undertake an investigation. - c.

-- c.
 Referring the matter to be considered under the Criminal Convictions Policy. - d.
-Suspending your registration, on a non-prejudicial basis, during the investigation. - 7.
-We will not investigate allegations which are made anonymously.
+Suspending your registration, on a non-prejudicial basis, during the investigation. - 9.
+We will not normally investigate allegations which are made anonymously; see 81 below for further discussion.